-Revenue from mobile telephony includes revenue from monthly fee and call charges for post-paid mobile customers, call charges for pre-paid mobile customers, call charges for customers of international mobile operators when roaming on the Company's mobile network, sale of mobile handsets and domestic interconnection revenues related to mobile network.
+Revenue from mobile telephony includes revenue from monthly fee and call charges for "post-paid" mobile customers, call charges for customers of international mobile operators when roaming on the Group's mobile network, sale of mobile handsets and domestic interconnection revenues related to mobile network.

-Revenue from unused tariff packages and prepaid vouchers is recognised when they are realised.
+Revenue from unused tariff packages and prepaid vouchers is recognized when they are realised.
 Before their realisation, they are recorded as deferred revenues.